This is the easiest to understand, and most comprehensive buyer's guide to LED grow lights that you'll ever read.

 How to Choose a LED Light for Your Specific Setup Using Watts

 As a general guideline, you should try to get a MINIMUM of 50 watts per square foot with a LED light.
-This guideline is by no means perfect, but will definitely help you get started.
+This guideline is by no means perfect, but will help you get started.

 50 watts per square foot means that: